timothy-debock/geoserver/doc/en/user/source/community/metadata/uiconfiguration.rst

 UI components overview
 ======================
 The ui for metadata fields is made from a list of components.
-The type of the component and how the behave can be configured in the yaml file.
+The type of the component and how they behave can be configured in the yaml file.
-All compontes should be configured as a list wich has the the parent key ``attributes``.
+All components should be configured as a list which has the parent key ``attributes``.

 Components options